Synod of Diamper: Schism in Saint Thomas Christian Community

 Thoma I, meanwhile sent requests to various Oriental Churches to receive canonical consecration as bishop.
 In 1665, Gregorios Abdal Jaleel, a bishop from Syriac Orthodox Church, arrived in India and the faction under the leadership of Thoma I welcomed him.
 The bishop was sent in correspondence to the letter sent by Thoma to the Syriac Orthodox Patriarchate of Antioch.
 Bishop Abdul Jaleel regularized the Episcopal succession of Thoma I. Thereafter the faction affiliated with the Catholic Church under Palliveettil Chandy was referred themselves as the Paḻayakūṟ or Pazhayakūttukar ("Old Party"), while the branch affiliated with Thoma I was called the Puthankūttukar ("Puthenkoor faction" or "New Party").
 These appellations have been somewhat controversial, as both groups considered themselves the true heirs to the Saint Thomas tradition and saw each other as heretical.

 This visit of Gregorios Abdal Jaleel gradually introduced the West Syriac liturgy, customs and script in the Puthenkoor faction.
 The visits of prelates from the Syriac Orthodox Church of Antioch continued since then and this led to gradual replacement of the East Syriac Rite liturgy with the West Syriac Rite and the faction affiliated to the Miaphysite Christology of the Oriental Orthodox Communion.
 The Pazhayakoor faction continued with the East Syriac traditions and Diophysite faith and stayed within the Catholic Church.
 By this process, Saint Thomas Christians were divided into East Syriac and West Syriac branches.

 Successive divisions have taken place and as a result, Saint Thomas Christians currently belong to several different churches.
-The Pazhayakoor faction divided into Syro-Malabar Church and Chaldean Syrian Church, while the Puthenkoor faction divided into Malankara Orthodox Syrian Church, Saint Thomas Anglicans of the Church of South India, Mar Thoma Syrian Church, St. Thomas Evangelical Church of India, Syro-Malankara Catholic Church and Malabar Independent Syrian Church.
+The Pazhayakoor faction divided into Syro-Malabar Church and Chaldean Syrian Church, while the Puthenkoor faction divided into the Syriac Orthodox Church in India (Jacobite Syrian Christian Church), Indian Orthodox Church, Saint Thomas Anglicans of the Church of South India, Mar Thoma Syrian Church, St. Thomas Evangelical Church of India, Syro-Malankara Catholic Church and Malabar Independent Syrian Church.